 Types Of Gift Cards

-Many organizations that want to incorporate gift cards into their rewards program don’t know where to start.
-The first thing that you’ll need to decide on is whether you’ll be offering employees a closed-loop or open-loop gift card program.
+Many organizations that want to incorporate gift cards into their rewards program don't know where to start.
+The first thing you'll need to decide on is whether you'll offer employees a closed-loop or open-loop gift card program.

 Closed-loop gift cards only work with one particular store or a brand.
-For example, a specific restaurant’s gift cards can only be redeemable in that particular store or other branches of the store.
+For example, a specific restaurant's gift cards can only be redeemable for that specific store or other branches of the store.

 Open looped gift cards are typically branded with a credit card network such as Visa.
 Such cards can be redeemed across multiple brands unless specifically restricted.